ares-tech/ares-client-nodejs/README.md

 ### Query the API on behalf of another user

-You may obtain authorization of other users, for example users of your client application, to query the API on their behalf.
+You may request authorization of other users, for example users of your application, to query the API on their behalf.
 Please refer to the [API docs](https://documenter.getpostman.com/view/5572603/RWgqUHvV) for details on how to obtain client credentials.

-Please Note that the steps 2 - 5 are only necessary to obtain initial authorization.
-As soon as you have obtained an access & refresh token, and are able to store those securely, you may skip directly to step 6 and let the client sdk take care of refreshing your token.
+Please note that the steps 2 - 5 are only necessary to initially request authorization.
+As soon as you have resolved an access & refresh token pair, and are able to store those securely, you may skip directly to step 6 and let the client sdk take care of refreshing your token.

 ```javascript
 // 1.
 Setup authentication using oauth2 client authorization code flow.